viriditas-org/viriditas-org.github.io/_sections/format.md

 participants.
 Participants will be sorted into groups based on their expertise and interests.
 Each group will be mediated by a facilitator.
 Similar to a hackathon, over the course of the day, the groups will generate a hypothetical project plan to accomplish their goals.
 Periodic checkpoints will break up the sessions to guide and focus progress.
-At each checkpoint, a domain expert will discuss their work and thoughts on the projects.
 The day will end in a keynote and reception.

 The goal of this workshop is to have lively and productive discussions about tractable steps necessary to create life-support systems on Mars.
 Please be aware that <span